diplomat-bit/Citibank_Demo_Business_Inc_Demonstration-/README.md

 # Project Quantum Core: A New Financial Operating System

 **A Manifesto by James Burvel O’Callaghan III**
-*President, Demo Bank Business Inc.*
+*President, Citibank Demo Business Inc.*

 ---

-## To the Investors, the Visionaries, the Builders of Tomorrow:
+## To the the Builders of Tomorrow:

 They asked me to build a demo.
 A simple proof-of-concept.
 They failed to understand the assignment.